-locations of EE measures they claim to have installed.
+The Reports fail to satisfy the requisite criteria for approval.
+The Reports fail to adequately demonstrate exactly where the measures were installed.
+As a result, there is only a description of the types of equipment but no actual list of installed equipment or actual end use customer locations.
+There is only a general post installation review based on assumptions and no actual documented post installation verification of actual installations by customer location.
+The Reports do not provide the contracts or agreements needed to establish that the Indicated Energy Efficiency Sellers have any ownership rights associated with the equipment, have the legal ability to evaluate the behavior of the end use customers, including confirmation of the installation locations of EE measures they claim to have installed.
 Review of the agreements is also needed to determine whether the Indicated Energy Efficiency Sellers have valid legal rights to the results of any behavior that creates any EE.
 There is no way to ensure that any such legal rights have not also been sold to others, potentially resulting in duplicate EE.
 The Indicated Energy Efficiency Sellers do not establish that they know the identity of any or all of the end use customers that are asserted to be providing EE.
 Because the Reports do not contain the information indicated in PJM Manual 18B, PJM does not have the ability to conduct audits during the delivery year that the RAA provides for.

-Because the Reports provide no basis for determining that the Indicated Energy Efficiency Sellers have provided any energy efficiency relevant to PJM or PJM customers, it is unjust and unreasonable to require PJM customers to pay, in the aggregate, \$128 million in the BRA alone for EE that has not been demonstrated to exist.
-PJM should not make payment, and the Indicated Energy Efficiency Sellers are not entitled to and should be directed not to take payment for, any EE during the 2024/2025 Delivery Year based on the filed Reports.
+Because the Reports provide no basis for determining that the Indicated Energy Efficiency Sellers have provided any energy efficiency relevant to PJM or PJM customers, it is unjust and unreasonable to require PJM customers to pay, in the aggregate, any part of the \$148 million for EE that has not been demonstrated to exist.
+PJM should not make payment, and the Indicated Energy Efficiency Sellers are not entitled to and should be directed not to take payment for, any EE during the 2025/2026 Delivery Year based on the filed Reports.